 The existence of this medical policy does not mean that this service is a covered benefit under the member's health benefit plan.
-Benefit determinations should be based in all cases on the applicable health benefit plan language.
+Benefit determinations are based on the applicable health benefit plan language.
 Medical policies do not constitute a description of benefits.
-A member's health benefit plan governs which services are covered, which are excluded, which are subject to benefit limits and which require preauthorization.
-There are different benefit plan designs in each product administered by Capital Blue Cross.
 Members and providers should consult the member's health benefit plan for information or contact Capital Blue Cross for benefit information.